sohoffice/angular-universalize-email/README.md

 Use angular universal to generate email templates
 =================================================

-angular-universalize-email is a small utility that allows an angular project to easily generate email templates using angular universal.
+angular-universalize-email is a small utility that allows an angular project to generate email templates using angular universal.

 Basically you create emails just like you create any other angular pages.
-Don't worry about the styles and scripts, it will be taken care by the angular-universalize-email.
+Don't worry about the styles and scripts, it will be taken care by this utility.

 The module heavily relies on [inline-css](https://www.npmjs.com/package/inline-css) and [strip-js](https://www.npmjs.com/package/strip-js) to work.